ernest-bruce/human-internet/humanity/humanity.md

 · did you copy your resume on iCloud Drive to Google Drive?
 · when is your next dental appointment?

-to answer these questions you need to launch different apps from different service providers to get access to different repositories of *your* [personal_data](#personal_data)
+to answer these questions you need to launch different apps from different service providers to get access to different repositories of *your* [**personal_data**][personal_data])
 · that is inefficient, cumbersome, annoying, and error·prone

-you must be able to access any of your personal_data on any device, at any time, thru an efficient, responsive, and helpful interface
+you should be able to access *any* of your personal_data on any device, at any time, thru an efficient, responsive, and helpful interface
-· you also should be in total control over your perosnal_data, determining who can view it, who can change it, and how it must be disposed of
+· you should also be in total control over your perosnal_data, specifying who can view it, who can change it, and how it must be disposed of
-· your data deserves one interface, one place to control *all* of it
+· you deserve one interface, one place to control *all* your data

-in addition, the companies that constantly misappropriate and misuse your personal_data must be encouraged to stop doing that by removing their superpower, your data
+in addition, the companies that constantly misappropriate and misuse your personal_data must be encouraged to stop doing that by removing their superpower, *your data*
-· you do that by placing your personal_data on secure repositories that make it easy for businesses to behave responsibly, honestly, and lawfully with your data, because they would be unable to do otherwise without suffering dire consequences, which include losing access to *all* such data
+· you do that by placing your personal_data on secure repositories that make it easy for businesses to behave responsibly, honestly, and lawfully with your data
+· they would suffer *real* consequences if they do otherwise, including losing access to *all* such data by being banned from the network (after all, when criminals get caught breaking the law, stealing from people, or putting their lives in danger, they go to prison)
-· only an environment that is not controlled by for·profit organizations can help develop and nurture these platforms
+· only an environment that is not controlled by for·profit organizations—who do not have your benefit as their North Star, and who have shown time and time again that keeping your data safe will *never* their top priority—can help develop and nurture these platforms

-instead of *legislating* our way out of our data·privacy and data·security problems, we must *engineer* our way out of these problems, developing robust, tamper-free, effective, permanent, and humane solutions
+instead of *legislating* our way out of our data·privacy and data·security problems, we must *engineer* our way out of them, developing robust, tamper·free, effective, permanent, and humane solutions
 · the legislative approach is a good one, and it should be pursued
-· but the engineering approach, constructing an infrastructure that implements the data·access, data·processing, and data·disposal policies that *you* specify, is better because it is actionable, testable, and can only improve over time
+· but the engineering approach, the creation of infrastructure that implements the data_access, data_processing, and data_disposal policies that *you* specify, is better because it is actionable, testable, and improves over time
 · this is better than the fungible laws and regulations that the internet behemoths ignore with impunity, or whose costs are managed as the *cost of doing business* by these entities

 a people·centric and people·driven ecosystem where human and nonhuman entities operate privately, securely, and safely is the best alternative to the dominance and criminality of the internet behemoths
-· the **human_internet** is the network, infrastructure, and ecosystem that gives you total control over your personal_data and the personal information entities create from your data and your online and offline activities
+· the [**human_internet**][human_internet] is the network, infrastructure, and ecosystem that gives you total control over your personal_data and the personal information entities create from your data and your online and offline activities
-· the ecosystem, comprising many open and public computing platforms, provides effective alternatives to Amazon, Apple, Facebook, Google, Microsoft, Twitter, Uber, and many powerful yet unaccountable internet entities that give the pursuit of profit higher priority than safeguarding human_safety and protecting human_rights
+· the ecosystem, comprising many open and public computing platforms, provides effective alternatives to Amazon, Apple, Facebook, Google, Microsoft, Twitter, Uber, and many powerful yet unaccountable internet entities that give the pursuit of profit higher priority than safeguarding human safety and protecting human rights

 the human_internet also protects personal_data from abandonment by entities focused on growth, profit, pivots, and exits
-· by offering a common *data_language*, the human_internet allows many data_processors to speak the same language when it comes to accessing and manipulating both personal_data and business_data
+· by offering a common [**data_language**][data_language], the human_internet allows many [**data_specialists**][data_specialist] to speak the same language when it comes to accessing and manipulating both personal_data and [**business_data**][business_data]
-· by using a distributed and federated computing_model, the human_internet provides people and businesses many options for housing data, which no longer needs to be hosted by entities who trade on that data and amass it to become go-to places for advertisers to target people with ads and to perform other—often nefarious—activities, including vote suppression and psychological manipulation
+· by using a distributed and federated computing model, the human_internet provides people, businesses, and other entities, many options for housing data, which no longer needs to be hosted by entities who trade on that data and amass it to become go·to places for advertisers to target people with ads and to perform other—often nefarious—activities, including vote suppression and psychological manipulation
-· companies like Facebook use deceptive and illegal practices to obtain as much personal_data as possible, to allow the surgical targeting of ads to people who use “free” platforms to live their digital_life
+· companies like Facebook use deceptive and illegal practices to obtain as much personal_data as possible, to allow the surgical targeting of ads to people who use these “free” platforms to conduct their digital lives

 ecommerce companies like Amazon use their dominance to identify, target, and marginalize smaller businesses
-· by implementing a platform for ecommerce and also being a participant in the platform, Amazon bullies its way to positions of dominance in any successful business area, while making it hard or impossible for the originators of those successful products to reap the benefits of their innovations
+· by implementing a platform for ecommerce and also being a participant in the platform, Amazon bullies its way to positions of dominance in many successful business areas, while making it hard or impossible for the originators of those successful products to reap the benefits of their innovations
-· open ecommerce platforms that compete with Amazon’s platforms is how humanity neutralizes Amazon, regardless of any other legal approaches governments take to curb Amazon’s cancerous influence in business and peoples digital_lives
+· the creation and nurturing of open ecommerce platforms that compete with Amazon’s platforms is how humanity neutralizes Amazon, regardless of any other legal approaches governments take to curb Amazon’s cancerous influence in business and peoples digital lives

-instead of promoting the creation of unicorns, the human·internet supports the founding and nourishment of specialized businesses that focus their expertise and resources on one or a few aspects of an industry
+instead of promoting the creation of [unicorns](https://www.investopedia.com/terms/u/unicorn.asp "Investopedia: Finding the Unicorns in Finance"), the human_internet supports the founding and nourishment of specialized businesses that focus their expertise and resources on one or a few sectors of an industry
-· these entities do not pursue sky·high revenue and billions of users, at least not at the expense of the privacy, security, and safety of the people and businesses who use their services
+· these entities do not pursue sky·high revenue and billions of users, at least not at the expense of the privacy, security, and safety of the people and organizations who use their services
-· these humane entities provide the software and hardware components that work seamlessly with each other thru common data_languages and interaction_languages, and that people use to customize their digital_life to their own liking, something that the internet behemoths—with their gaze glued to their bottom lines—are incapable of doing
+· these humane entities provide the software and hardware components that work seamlessly with each other thru common languages, and that people use to tailor their digital life to their own liking, something that the internet behemoths—with their gaze glued to their bottom lines—are incapable of doing

-to wield the same power the behemoths leverage—control over data—this new breed of smaller and more focused businesses leverages the public and open infrastructure of the human_internet, which provides private and secure access to personal and business data
+to wield the same power the behemoths exploit, this new breed of smaller and more focused businesses leverages the public and open infrastructure of the human_internet, which provides private and secure access to personal and business data
-· companies cooperate to develop the data and interaction that form the common data_language they use to work with data
+· companies cooperate to develop the data and interaction models that form the common language they use to work with specific types of data
-· they are able to leverage personal_data and business_data in standard and predictable ways
+· they are able to leverage [**entity_data**][entity_data] in standard and predictable ways
-· this allows these companies to focus their expertise on the features and capabilities that differentiate their services from the competition
+· this allows these companies to focus their expertise on the features and capabilities that differentiate their services from their peers

-with many options for performing essential digital·life functions, such as making connections and communicating with friends and colleagues, people can design their own, personalized digital_experiences
+with many options for performing essential digital·life functions, such as making connections and communicating with friends and colleagues, people can design their own, personalized [**digital_experiences**][digital_experience]
-· they do not have to settle on one behemoth’s way of facilitating personal_connections
+· they do not have to settle on one behemoth’s way of facilitating [**personal_connections**][personal_connection]

-this document discusses the values, principles, and policies of the human_internet, how they provide a humane, secure, and safe alternative to the behemoths, and how businesses benefit from participating on an open, egalitarian, and humanistic ecosystem, where *people* and *humanity* are its principal beneficiaries
+this document discusses the values, principles, and policies of the human_internet, how they provide a humane, secure, and safe alternative to the costly services the behemoths offer, and how businesses benefit from participating on an open, egalitarian, and humanistic ecosystem, where *people* and *humanity* are its principal beneficiaries
 · the document describes solutions to the internet’s identity, privacy, and security problems, and problems with the credibility of content on the internet

 &nbsp;